List of drugs banned by the World Anti-Doping Agency: Glucocorticoids

 Glucocorticoids are a class of corticosteroids that affect the metabolism of carbohydrates, fat, and proteins, and regulate glycogen and blood pressure levels.
 They possess pronounced anti-inflammatory activity and cause alteration of connective tissue in response to injuries.
 The anti-inflammatory and connective tissue effects of glucocorticoids might mask injuries, leading to more serious injuries to athletes.
-Because of this and metabolic regulation effects, the administration of any glucocorticoid orally, rectally, intravenously, or intramuscularly is prohibited and requires a therapeutic use exemption.
+Because of this and metabolic regulation effects, the administration of any glucocorticoid orally, rectally, intravenously, or intramuscularly is prohibited in competition only and requires a therapeutic use exemption.
 Topical uses of glucocorticoids does not require an exemption.

 Beta blockers

 Beta blockers are prohibited during competition in a number of sports; out of competition, they are prohibited only in archery and shooting.
 The prohibited beta blockers include: